Ingleby Arncliffe

-Ingleby Arncliffe is a village and civil parish in the Hambleton district of North Yorkshire, England.
+Ingleby Arncliffe is a village and civil parish in North Yorkshire, England.
 It is situated between the A172 and A19 roads, 6.5 mi north-east from Northallerton and 7 mi south-east from the small market town of Stokesley, and is on the edge of the North York Moors National Park.
 The village is conjoined to its smaller neighbour, Ingleby Cross.
 Ingleby Arncliffe lies in the historic county of the North Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 History

 According to A Dictionary of British Place Names, Ingleby is derived from the Old Scandinavian "Englar + by", meaning "farmstead or village of the Englishmen", and Arncliffe, Old English "earn + cliff", meaning "eagles' cliff".

-Ingleby Arncliffe Grade II* listed Anglican church is dedicated to All Saints.
+All Saints' Church, Ingleby Arncliffe is a Grade II*-listed Anglican church.
 It dates from 1821 but includes 14th-century effigies.
-The church is situated less than 0.5 mi south-east from the centre of the village, and 60 yd from the church is Arncliffe Hall, a Grade I listed house from 1753–54, designed by John Carr, that replaced a 16th-century house of the Mauleverer family.
+The church is situated less than 0.5 mi south-east from the centre of the village, and 60 yd from the church is Arncliffe Hall, a Grade I listed house from 1753 to 1754, designed by John Carr, that replaced a 16th-century house of the Mauleverer family.

-At the centre of the village is a Grade II listed water tower, built in 1915 to supply water to the village.
+At the centre of the village is the Grade II listed Ingleby Arncliffe Water Tower, built in 1915 to supply water to the village.
+Also in the parish are the Cleveland Tontine, a historic coaching inn, and The Blue Bell Inn, designed by Walter Brierley.